 Trekking to the Everest base camp isn’t so easy.
 You must train your body and mind before you go on the actual trek.
 Your training must start a few months before you go on your EBC trek.

 Dedicated strength training can be very helpful during your Everest base camp trek.
 Trekking into the rugged landscapes and remote trails is difficult.
 Your legs must be ready to walk over any sort of obstacle.

-The strength training should focus on building your leg muscles, shoulders, back and abdomen.
-Practice strength training routines like pull ups, sit ups and crunches.
+The strength training should focus on building your leg muscles, shoulders, back, and abdomen.
+Practice strength training routines like pull-ups, sit-ups and crunches.
 Start your strength training a few months before your Everest base camp trek.

-Cardio workouts like swimming, jogging, walking, and cycling help your body train to adjust with less oxygen.
+Cardio workouts like swimming, jogging, walking, and cycling help your body train to adjust to less oxygen.
 EBC trek is a high-altitude trek.
 The air gets thinner as you go higher on the trek.
 Practicing aerobic exercises will help you cope with the thin air while trekking.

 Practice simple workouts 2 to 3 times a week.
 You can practice these exercises at home or at gyms.
 Stair training, hiking up and down the hills is more beneficial.
 Practice the training starting a few months before your actual trek for best outputs.